mamoore1440/personal-site/src/content/model/RTH-Part-1.md

 # Explanation:
 What we have just created is an incredibly abstract view of the world.
-The Model only has four parts, each of which are incredibly simple but contain the complexities of real life.
+We have two parts to the Model.
+One side is the components which are mathematically defined as functions.
+The second part is the logic which is the assumptions, proofs, and proven facts.
+There are only four components, each of which are incredibly simple but contain the complexities of real life.
 The first part is Reality and we will start here.

+## Components Of The Model
-## Reality
+### Reality
 This is Reality.
 (The matrix from _the matrix_)
 * R(T) will return the state of Reality at Time T.
 * Δ(R(T)) will return the next succession of the Reality matrix at Time T.